A writer/filmmaker based in Los Angeles who likes to read books of all kinds, watch and make character-driven films and study philosophy.

 5 Reasons Waiting Tables Is a Real Job

-Servers, especially in populated cities like Los Angeles, New York, Nashville and Miami, will most likely earn between $40-50 dollars an hour, sometimes even on top of minimum wage.
-I'm sorry... tell me how that's not a real job?
+Servers, especially in populated cities like Los Angeles, New York, Nashville, and Miami will most likely earn between $40–50 dollars an hour, sometimes even on top of minimum wage.
+I'm sorry . . . tell me how that's not a real job?

-When dining out at a restaurant, who is the person that takes your order, meaning the person who knows and carries out the temps you want your food at, the sides you want with your protein(s), the candle you want attached to a birthday dessert, the specific red wine with fruity notes, medium body and light tannins you want with your steak...?
+When dining out at a restaurant, who is the person that takes your order, meaning the person who knows and carries out the temps you want your food at, the sides you want with your protein(s), the candle you want attached to a birthday dessert, the specific red wine with fruity notes, medium body and light tannins you want with your steak . . . ?
 It's your SERVER, that's who.
 They can make or break a dining experience.
 Not to mention, how many restaurants are there in the world?
 Exactly.
 Serving is a real job.
 A very real job.
 All over the world.

 Take one second to think about the skills needed to wait tables.
-On any given night, a server will be handling multiple tables of 2+, who are all hungry, thirsty and wanting attention.
-To say serving is not a real job is to imply that waiting tables is so easy or useless that it doesn't equal a spot on your spectrum of employment.
+On any given night, a server will be handling multiple tables of 2+, who are all hungry, thirsty, and wanting attention.
+To say that serving is not a real job is to imply that waiting tables is so easy or useless that it doesn't equal a spot on your spectrum of employment.
 Really?
 Well, perhaps you should give it a try.
 You may be surprised when a table of ten hangry people want your undivided attention for twenty minutes while the other ten tables you have all want it too and you have to figure out how to make each and every person happy.
-That will likely teach real quick that not only is serving a real job, it's not anywhere as easy as many like to think it is.
+That will likely teach you real quick that not only is serving a real job, but it's also not anywhere as easy as many like to think it is.

-Let's take the scenario of a CEO heading to work - he/she goes in, does a variety of work to help whatever product/service they make/provide and then leaves.
+Let's take the scenario of a CEO heading to work—he/she goes in, does a variety of work to help whatever product/service they make/provide and then leaves.
 A server does the exact same thing, albeit on a different scale.
 A job is a job, whether you're trying to advance technology for the betterment of the planet or you're serving a hot plate of food to a paying hungry, customer.
-At the end of the day, it's really only a matter of scale so leave your ego at the door.
+At the end of the day, it's really only a matter of scale, so leave your ego at the door.